rorydbain/rorydbain.github.io/_posts/2019-10-12-flattening-typescript-union-types.markdown

 }
 ```

 By checking the `type` (our discriminator) is `TEACHER`, we can access all properties that are unique to a Teacher and not in Superhero.
-This is useful and allows us to access properties in only one side of a union.
-However, it can be annoying to add a discriminating value to your objects (sometimes not possible), and it also adds an unnecessary runtime cost.
+This is useful and allows us to access properties in one side of a union.
+However, it can be annoying to add a discriminating value to your objects (sometimes not possible), and it adds an unnecessary runtime cost.

 ### FlattenUnion ###